naiem9009/formCraft/README.md

-# Next DnD FormBuilder
+# formcraft

-Next DnD FormBuilder is a drag-and-drop form builder built with Next.js, Prisma, and TypeScript.
+FormCraft is a drag-and-drop form builder built with Next.js, Prisma, and TypeScript.
 This project allows users to create dynamic forms by simply dragging and dropping form elements onto a canvas.
 Below is an overview of the project structure and setup instructions.

 ## Prerequisites